How To Guide

 How to submit progress reports

 Annual standardized electronic progress reports are now required before the Program Officers can release second and third year funding.
-Electronic progress reports should be submitted as PDF files.
-The PI (and the AOR) will get a reminder email from NSSC.
+Progress reports should be submitted in any easily readable electronic format (such as a PDF).
+If you have a grant from the NSSC then the PI (and the AOR) will get a reminder email from NSSC.
+If you have a grant from the NSSC then the PI (and the AOR) will get a reminder email from NSSC.
 The PI will be asked to send in the progress report as PDF file.
 In case you deleted it, or the reminder email got filtered, the NSSC address to which you should send your progress report is: NSSC-Grant-Report@mail.nasa.gov and please also send a copy to your program officer, who's email address you can find here.
+If you are at a NASA center or another government lab then you don't have a grant and will not get a reminder from the NSSC, nor do you need to send your report to them. instead please send in your progress report to your program officer by September first so that your funds can be requested at the start of the fiscal year.

 The Grant and Cooperative Agreement Handbook (1260.22 b and c and 1260.151d) notes that "Reports shall be in the English language, informal in nature, and ordinarily not exceed three pages (not counting bibliographies, abstracts, and lists of other media)." and that "Progress Reports, Summaries of Research, and Educational Activity Reports shall include the following on the first page: